-Distance learning programs are offered through interactive internet technologies.
-Hardware and software requirements vary from course to course, but minimally include:
+Hardware and software requirements for distance learning may vary from course to course, but minimally include:

-- Access to a high-speed broadband Internet connection - A personal computer with an up-to-date operating system (Windows XP or higher, or Mac OS 10.7 or higher) - A modern web browser (Chrome strongly recommended) - A headset with an attached microphone - A webcam - A quiet place to "attend" class (virtually) without interruption.
+- Access to a high-speed broadband Internet connection - A smart device or personal computer with compatible audio/visual capability. - A compatible web browser (Chrome strongly recommended) - A quiet place to "attend" class (virtually) without interruption.

-Computer Competencies Required
+Computer Competencies

 Basic computer competency is critical.
-You must be able to do the following skillfully upon entering the program:
+You must be able to do the following:

-- Operating systems: Launch or run an application, upload a file to Blackboard, using a tutorial. - E-Mail: Use an electronic mail system and be able to reliably send and receive messages and reply to messages.
-It is required that you use your Limestone College e-mail account for all courses.
-Messages with different names and from different computers are difficult to manage for the instructor. - Manage Software Installations: Install and manage software to include Blackboard Collaborate. - Information Retrieval: Exhibit an understanding of and ability for searching information resources beyond a Google search.
+• Launch or run an application, upload files.

+• E-Mail: It is required that you use your Limestone College e-mail account for all courses to reliably send and receivemessages and reply to messages.

+- Manage Software Installations: Install and manage software to include Chrome (and extension updates). - Information Retrieval: Exhibit an ability to search for information resources beyond a Google search.

-- 1. Competencies & General Education Requirements (42 credits) - 2.
-EN100 & MA114 if needed (0-6 credits) - 3.
-Required courses see list below (48 credits) - 4.
-Required Biology course BI101 or 114 (4 credits - 5.
-Additional elective courses to meet the 120 credit hour minimum for graduation (33 credits) - Note: It is strongly recommended that Social Work courses are taken in sequence with appropriate prerequisites.
-It is also recommended that two Social Work Electives be included in the student's academic program. - Note: The number of elective credit hours may vary depending on prerequisites and course choices.
+- 1. Limestone's required Competency & General Education courses - 2.
+A total of 120 credit hours - 3.
+EN100 & MA114 (if needed) (4-6 credits) - 4.
+Required courses (see list below)\ (48 credits) - 5.
+Required Biology course (BI101 or 114) (4 credits)

+\\Note: The number of elective credit hours may vary depending on prerequisites and course choices.\Note: It is strongly recommended that Social Work courses are taken in sequence with appropriate prerequisites.
+It is also recommended that two Social Work Electives be included in the student's academic program.

 Students are required by the Social Work Department to earn a minimum of a "C" grade in all required major courses and an overall grade point average of 2.50 or better in the major.